cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL3ToEL1/EL3ToEL1.md

 Program code is assigned to each region, together with seperate stacks for EL1S and EL1N.

-Examples of linker scripts for the LLVM-LD Linker can be found here:
+Further information and examples of linker scripts for the LLVM-LD Linker can be found here:

 https://www.math.utah.edu/docs/info/ld_3.html